japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 Set when <<creating-instance, `TaskSetManager` is created>>.

-NOTE: `stageId` is part of link:spark-scheduler-Schedulable.adoc#contract[Schedulable contract].
+NOTE: `stageId` is part of spark-scheduler-Schedulable.md#contract[Schedulable contract].

 | [[successful]] `successful`
 | Status of <<tasks, tasks>> (with a boolean flag, i.e. `true` or `false`, per task).